Civic Square and Flag Raising

 The granting of permission for the use of Civic Square in any year shall not be regarded as a commitment by the City to allow its use in future years.
 Any regularly scheduled event must supply new applications for future dates.

 When requesting a flag raising, City Council must be contacted initially for approval.
 Please complete this online form to be considered by Council.
-Once you receive official approval feel free to submit a flag raising request by using the form at the bottom of this page.

 Please note, your request must be received no later than 12:00 p.m. on the Tuesday of the week preceding the Council meeting.
 Please refer to the Council meeting schedule.